|

 a weight of 80 kg.

-A very common species in our area, often in great schools.
+A very common species in our area, often in great schools at the Similan Islands.

 SNAPPERS (Lutjanidae)